Carlo Pedersoli (Naples, 31 October 1929 Rome, 27 June 2016) was an Italian swimmer, actor and director, better known professionally as "Bud Spencer".

 - Odd Couple: Stock part of his movies with Terence Hill, as the two almost always played stock characters: Bud's characters tend to be level-headed, talk little and are content to take things slow and steady.
 Hill's characters are often quick-witted talkers, and usually his eagerness to jump in the middle of a situation and drag Bud along is what sets off the plot.

-- Legend has it that one day a producer found him and Girotti having a chat while in a break at the studio cafeterianote , and after a brief glimpse of them together the producer noticed how much they reminded him to Popeye and Bluto.
+- Legend has it that one day a producer found him and Girotti having a chat while on break at the studio cafeterianote , and after a brief glimpse of them together the producer noted how much they reminded him of Popeye and Bluto.

-- In mid-60's italian film industry, you needed to have a name that sounded "american" to size a job as actor.
-Carlo Pedersoli based his own after his favorite american actor and his favorite american beer.
+- In the mid-60s Italian film industry, a more American-sounding name was basically required to get acting work.
+Carlo Pedersoli based his own after his favorite American actor and his favorite American beer.

-- Those Two Actors: With Terence Hill, they appeared in over 20 films together.
+- Those Two Actors: With Terence Hill; they appeared in some 20-odd films together.